How to Say Excuse Me in English (With Context Examples)

 The word "excuse" here comes from the Latin "excusare," which means to free from blame or to justify.
 When you say "excuse me," you're essentially asking someone to pardon you for whatever you're about to do or have just done.
 Pretty straightforward, right?

 Here's the thing though.
 The exact same words can mean completely different things depending on how you say them.
 A gentle "excuse me" with a questioning tone is polite and friendly.
-A sharp "excuse me!" with emphasis can actually sound pretty rude or sarcastic.
+A sharp "excuse me!" with emphasis can sound pretty rude or sarcastic.
 Context is everything.

 Getting someone's attention politely